$A_\infty$-Algebras from Lie Pairs: Introduction

 \section{Introduction}

-A \emph{Lie pair} $(L,A)$ is a pair consisting of two Lie algebroids over the same manifold $M$ together with a Lie algebroid inclusion $A \hookrightarrow L$ (covering the identity map $\id_M$).
-Lie pairs appear in complex geometry, in the theory of foliations and the theory of $\mathfrak g$-manifolds (manifolds equipped with an infinitesimal action of a Lie algebra $\mathfrak g$).
+A \emph{Lie pair} $(L,A)$ is a pair consisting of two Lie algebroids (over a field $\KK$ of characteristic zero) over the same manifold $M$ together with a Lie algebroid inclusion $A \hookrightarrow L$ (covering the identity map $\id_M$).
+Lie pairs appear naturally in a variety of places in classical areas of mathematics such as complex geometry, in the theory of foliations, and the theory of $\frakg$-manifolds (manifolds equipped with an infinitesimal action of a Lie algebra $\frakg$).
 For instance, the tangent distribution $T_\cF$ to a foliation $\cF$ of a manifold $M$, together with the tangent bundle $T_M$ and the natural inclusion $T_{\cF}\hookrightarrow T_M$ is a Lie pair.